mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 envars `$INSTRUCTION` and `$INSTRUCTION_CHAT`.

 `Option -S` sets an INSTRUCTION prompt (the initial prompt) for text cmpls, and chat cmpls.
-A text file path may be supplied as the single argument.
+A text file, PDF, DOC path, or URL may be supplied as the single argument or as the last element in a text prompt.
 Also see **CUSTOM / AWESOME PROMPTS** section below.

 To create and reuse a custom prompt, set the prompt name as a command